Oregon Tax Preparer Continuing Education

 This course will satisfy the required 2 hours of Ethics for Tax professionals and will cover the basic concepts of ethics, the different types of professional ethics, terms that will be used when referencing ethics, ethical duties of tax professionals, unethical tax actions and their consequences, and what a sample code of professional responsibility for tax professionals looks like.

-Oregon 2 Hour Other Types of Income
+Oregon 2 Hour Adjustments to Income